Best Console Charging Station for Nintendo Switch

 How We Tested

-Best Charging Station for Nintendo Switch: Detailed Reviews
+Best Console Charging Station for Nintendo Switch: Detailed Reviews

 🏆 Best Overall

-• Only charges one Pro Controller at a time
+• Only charges Joy-Cons (no Pro Controller support)

 💎 Best Value